Peter Würtele

 Peter Würtele (born 16 September 1959) is a former motorcycle speedway rider from Germany.
 He earned six international caps for the West German national speedway team.

 Career

 Würtele came to prominence when representing the West German national team during three consecutive World Cups in 1983, 1984 and 1985.
 He also appeared in the 1984 Speedway World Pairs Championship for West Germany.

-He started racing in the British leagues during the 1981 British League season, when riding for the Reading Racers.
+Würtele started racing in the British leagues during the 1981 British League season, when riding for the Reading Racers.